Imprint of Early Dark Energy in Stochastic Gravitational Wave Background

 \section{Distinguish signal from other sources}

 The EDE signal in cosmic string SGWB is distinguishable from other possible influences, such as string parameter variations, or sub-dominated SGWB from astrophysical or cosmological objects.
-For example, kinks or kink-kink collision modes \cite{Auclair:2019wcv}, or string parameters $\alpha$ and $\Gamma$ variations \cite{Cui:2018rwi} would universally influence GW amplitude.
+For example, kinks or kink-kink collision modes \cite{Auclair:2019wcv}, string parameters $\alpha$ and $\Gamma$ variations \cite{Cui:2017ufi,Cui:2018rwi}, and new relativistic particle degrees of freedom in early universe \cite{Cui:2018rwi} would universally or uniformly influence GW amplitude.
 Therefore, they cannot cause local amplitude modification as does EDE.
 We numerically checked that EDE influenced SGWB difference is much flatter than cosmic string SGWB with influence from astrophysical objects, such as binary black hole merger \cite{Cholis:2016xvo,Mandic:2016lcn} and inspiral \cite{Bonetti:2020jku,Babak:2017tow,Amaro-Seoane:2007osp}.
-On the other hand, a sub-dominated GWs from cosmological phenomena, e.g. flat frequency spectrum from inflation \cite{Turner:1993vb,Boyle:2005se,Caprini:2018mtu}; peaky spectrum from domain wall \cite{Saikawa:2017hiv,Hiramatsu:2013qaa}; or first order phase transition dynamics \cite{Caprini:2009fx,Alanne:2019bsm,Schmitz:2020syl}: sound wave \cite{Hindmarsh:2015qta}, bubble wall collision \cite{Huber:2008hg,Weir:2016tov} and magnetohydrodynamic turbulence \cite{Caprini:2009yp,Binetruy:2012ze}, frequency spectra are distinguishable to EDE as well.
-In particular, the dip structure signal difference at $f_d$ cannot be caused by any other physical phenomena.
+On the other hand, a sub-dominated GWs from cosmological phenomena, e.g. flat frequency spectrum from inflation \cite{Turner:1993vb,Boyle:2005se,Caprini:2018mtu}; peaky spectrum from domain wall \cite{Saikawa:2017hiv,Hiramatsu:2013qaa}; or first order phase transition dynamics \cite{Caprini:2009fx,Alanne:2019bsm,Schmitz:2020syl}: sound wave \cite{Hindmarsh:2015qta}, bubble wall collision \cite{Huber:2008hg,Weir:2016tov,Jinno:2016vai} and magnetohydrodynamic turbulence \cite{Caprini:2009yp,Binetruy:2012ze}, frequency spectra are distinguishable to EDE as well.
+In particular, the dip structure signal difference at $f_d$ cannot be caused by other known physical phenomena.